 The quantitative monitoring tool used in the ART project was Evidence for Development’s Individual Household Method.
 This measured changes in factors contributing to household disposable income relative to basic food needs.

 The qualitative assessment was conducted using the QuIP, generating evidence of impact based on narrative causal statements from intended project beneficiaries.
 The QuIP looked for evidence of attribution through respondents’ own accounts of links between change in their lives and the activities or external factors they considered significant in that change.
 The output for each project was a brief report summarising the key drivers of change and highlighting evidence of links to the theory of change, or obvious gaps where links were expected.
 Two examples of these reports are available to download, one from Malawi and one from Ethiopia.
 Coding and reporting has moved on significantly since these early days, but the main aim of QuIP studies remains the same.

 Following the end of the ART research project, CDS staff set up Bath SDR to continue to develop the QuIP and provide a training and consultancy service.
 We have subsequently conducted a number of QuIP studies in a range of different countries and contexts.

 If you are interested in conducting a QuIP we suggest that you browse our extensive Resources section, and contact us to check how we could support you.
-We run in-house training courses as well as periodic courses for individuals.
+We run online training courses and provide bespoke consultancy.